Bi Gan (filmmaker)

+Bi Gan (毕赣 (畢贛), born 4 June 1989) is a Chinese film director, screenwriter, poet, and photographer.

+Bi’s feature directorial debut, Kaili Blues (2015), earned him Best New Director at the 52nd Golden Horse Awards, Best Emerging Director at the 68th Locarno Film Festival, and the Montgolfière d’Or at the 37th Three Continents Festival in Nantes.
+His follow-up feature, Long Day's Journey into Night (2018), was selected for the Un Certain Regard section at the 71st Festival de Cannes and earned him a Best Director nomination at the 55th Golden Horse Awards.
+His third feature film, Resurrection (2025), premiered in Competition at the 78th Festival de Cannes and was presented with a Special Award by the jury.

+In June 2025, Bi was invited to join the Directors Branch of the Academy of Motion Picture Arts and Sciences.

 Biography

-Bi Gan was born in Kaili City in Guizhou Province in June 1989.
+Bi Gan was born in Kaili City in Guizhou Province on 4 June 1989.
 He is an ethnic Miao.

+From 2008 to 2011, Bi Gan studied television directing at the Radio, Film, and Television Cadre College in Taiyuan, Shanxi.
+The college was renamed in 2013 as the Communication University of Shanxi.

 During his college years, Bi watched Andrei Tarkovsky's Stalker, later stating in an interview, "Cinema can be different [from mainstream films]; you can make what you like.
 What I had seen up to that point were mainly Hollywood films.
 What I was taught was pretty boring."
 Because of this particular film, he made up his mind to pursue filmmaking.
 "Before that, my parents and my relatives thought I would become jobless after graduation since I didn't want to do anything."